kwasniew/hyperbook/manuscript/ch3.md

   }
 }
 ```
-Put the same versions of dependencies as this book to avoid surprises.
+Use the same versions of dependencies as this book to avoid surprises.

 Install dependencies:
 ```